Executive Training on Sustainable Investments in Agriculture

-To help stakeholders in addressing these issues, the Columbia Center on Sustainable Investment (CCSI) has developed an annual executive training program on international investments in agriculture.
-The next training is planned for Summer 2017 (exact dates TBA).
+To help stakeholders in addressing these issues, the Columbia Center on Sustainable Investment (CCSI) has developed an annual executive training on international investments in agriculture.
+The next training is planned for July 12-21, 2017.

 The program adopts an interdisciplinary approach to sustainable investments in agriculture.
 It provides an overview of pressing issues related to agricultural investments, as well as an introduction to relevant practical skills.
 The overarching goal of the course is to equip participants with the knowledge and skills necessary to support responsible agricultural investment, and to facilitate a rich dialogue about best practices from around the globe.
 By working through case studies with practitioners and experts in the field, participants will focus on how to use analytical tools and frameworks to harness international agricultural investments for sustainable development.

-The 2016 Executive Training Program brochure is available for download here.
+The 2017 Executive Training Brochure is available for download here.